apepiot/SU-thesis-template/README.md

 (a) Delete the blocks _%-- Commands to make the title page --%_ and _%-- 1.
 TITLE PAGE FORMATING --%_.
 Delete _\input{titlepage} \makeatother_ just after _\begin{document}_ and delete the file **titlepage.tex**.

 (b) Create a new .tex file, cut/paste the blocks _%-- Commands to make the title page --%_ and _%-- 1.
 TITLE PAGE FORMATING --%_ in the preamble of this file.
 Add  _\input{titlepage} \makeatother_ just after _\begin{document}_.
 And make sure that **titlepage.tex** is in the same folder as your .tex file.

+* at the beginning of each chapter, the TOC of the chapter is printed with the _\minitoc_ command.
+You can delete it if you don't need it.